bensonk/lfnw-elite-talk/slides.md

 Basic network scan:

     $ ifconfig | grep inet  # find your IP, let's say this returned 192.168.1.101
-    # nmap 192.168.1.1-254
+    # nmap 192.168.1.1-254  # Read this output and understand _everything_.

-Read the man page for details, and see what you can find on your network.
+Find machines with an SSH server:

-Don't go scanning will-nilly, because a lot of sysadmins consider this the precursor to a full-fledged attack, and will blacklist you.
+    # nmap -p 22 192.168.1.0/24

 Probe Layer 2
 =============

-The network works in layers.
-One of the layers most people take for granted is the data-link layer.
-Local attackers can do some nasty things here, so it's good to understand it.
+Most people take layer 2 for granted. _Don't._

     # ifconfig | grep inet    # Again, know your IP
     # arping 192.168.1.1      # A common convention is for the router to be .1 on its subnet